Kill skill, a design-driven approach to empowerment

 Technology innovation, geopolitical uncertainty and the destruction of entire business models.
 These are issues that all organisations are addressing in order to strengthen their competitiveness or reinvent themselves.
 Continual transformation, necessary to keep up with change, translates to people who need new skills.

 Often, however, the solution is limited to pre-packaged skill catalogues to be "installed" in the individual.

-During our Kill Skill event, we introduced a change of perspective: skill lists lack personality as they ignore individual talents and business needs.
+During our Kill Skill events, we introduced a change of perspective: skill lists lack personality as they ignore individual talents and business needs.
 Change without estimating the impact that it will have on the company-organisation, can lead to refusal, demotivation or a drop in productivity.